hwameistor/hwameistor/docs/docs/faqs.md

 ### Reboot a node

-It usually takes a long time (~10minutes) to reboot a node.
+It usually takes a long time (~10 minutes) to reboot a node.
 All the Pods and volumes on the node will not work until the node is back online.
 For some applications like DataBase, the long downtime is very costly and even unacceptable.